March 15, 2019

 - Parking rate increases downtown may only encourage the use of alternative transport for those with disposable incomes.”

-Although Colored Girls Bike Too (CGBT) is supports encouraging alternative modes of transport, CGBT is keenly aware of the barriers to utilizing alternative modes of transportation in communities of color— barriers including stigmatization, disproportionate health complications, inconvenient and unreliable Metro schedules, and unaffordable Metro costs.
-Even more importantly, CGBT acknowledges the extensive history of people of color using alternatives modes of transportation, long before Gobike Buffalo was advocating for it, or before such modes were considered an alternative.
-This history goes as far back as the Montgomery bus boycotts and the reliance of the Underground Railroad to access freedom.
+Although Colored Girls Bike Too (CGBT) supports encouraging alternative modes of transport, CGBT is keenly aware of the barriers to utilizing alternative modes of transportation in low-income communities of color— barriers including stigmatization, disproportionate health complications, inconvenient and unreliable Metro schedules, and unaffordable Metro costs.
+More importantly, CGBT acknowledges the long history of alternative transportation usage in communities of color that goes as far back as the Montgomery bus boycotts and the reliance of the Underground Railroad to access freedom.

-In 2016, PPG reported that “…in the City of Buffalo, 21% of black, 15% of Hispanic, and 26% of Asian and Pacific Islander workers commute by transit, compared to only 5% of whites.”
-This indicates communities of color do not need to be encouraged to use alternative modes of transport—while it would appear white community members do.
-It is naive to believe that raising parking prices will encourage those from communities of color to use alternative modes of transportation for the simple reason that their use is already woven in the fabrics of their neighborhoods, culture, history, and daily lifestyle.
-Raising parking prices will only make it more difficult for those of low-income who do drive to access Buffalo's downtown, and will further penalize poor people of color for simply driving while poor.
+It is naive to believe that increasing parking costs downtown will encourage poor people of color to use alternative transportation.
+While instead, it would appear that white folks need that encouragement.
+For example, in 2016, PPG reported that “…in the City of Buffalo, 21% of black, 15% of Hispanic, and 26% of Asian and Pacific Islander workers commute by transit, compared to only 5% of whites.”
+With that said, raising parking costs will only make it more difficult for those of low-income who do drive to access Buffalo's downtown, and will further penalize poor people of color for simply driving while poor.
 Read the full report here.

-Raising parking prices will just add to these hardships, by increasing the likelihood that these drivers will receive parking tickets—tickets that many low-income people of color will struggle to pay.
-Failure to pay for a parking ticket, or any citation for that matter, can negatively impact credit scores, result in the eventual loss of one's driver license or the booting of a vehicle, and can even lead to incarceration.
-There are many other pervasive effects to the threat of increased parking prices, or increased ticketing as a result as well such as: interference with folks' ability to access vital services downtown, such as food stamps, shelter, and other public assistance benefits, not to mention manifestations of Buffalo’s one-sided resurgence, like the ice-skating rink in the heart of downtown.
+Raising parking costs will add to these hardships by increasing the likelihood that drivers of color will receive parking tickets—tickets that many low-income people of color will struggle to pay.
+Failure to pay for a parking ticket, or any citation, can negatively impact credit scores, result in the loss of one's driver’s license, the booting of a vehicle, and incarceration.
+Increasing parking cost may also serve as a barrier for folks who need access to social services benefits like food stamps, shelter, and other public assistance benefits.
+Not to mention the manifestations of Buffalo’s one-sided resurgence, like the ice-skating rink in the heart of downtown.
 Thus, it should be arranged that the parking rate increase only applies to those who can afford it.